 Fashion retailers are certainly no exception.
 Yet, in terms of supply chain, fashion industry suppliers have traditionally been a closely guarded secret.
 Is there a common ground to both achieve transparency with external stakeholders, while keeping proprietary secrets close to the chest?
 As usual, modern technology comes to the rescue, giving brands a way to go as deep or as wide as necessary to provide the appropriate level of visibility.

-Supply Chain Mapping and Transparency
+What is Supply Chain Mapping and Transparency?

 Supply chain mapping and transparency provide a way for fashion brands to shed light on what’s behind the scenes, both for external appeasement and internal visibility.
 Let’s start with some definitions: